vLEIDA/cesrixir/README.md

 # cesrixir
-A implementation of the CESR encoding/decoding protocol of KERI protocol/genus 1.0 and 2.0 tables.
+An implementation of the CESR encoding/decoding protocol of KERI protocol/genus 1.0 and 2.0 tables.

 # Usage